 What It’s Like Being a Non-ADHD Spouse

-When one spouse has trouble remembering to do things, procrastinates on household chores, is unable to get to appointments on time, forgets where his or her keys are, or exhibits behavior stemming from any one of the number of symptoms of ADHD, it can be easy for the other spouse to step in and assume the role of a parent.
+When one spouse has trouble remembering to do things, procrastinates on household chores, is unable to get to appointments on time, forgets where his or her keys are, or exhibits behavior stemming from any number of ADHD symptoms, it can be easy for the other spouse to step in and assume the role of a parent.
 While this may be unavoidable from time to time, any sustained spousal parenting leads to an imbalance that can foster resentment in both partners.
 The non-ADHD spouse resents having to take on most or all of the responsibilities, and the ADHD spouse resents being treated like a child.

 While it can feel natural to step into this role, if only to make sure tasks get done, taking on the brunt of the responsibility can easily lead to non-ADHD spouse burnout.
 Be aware of this tendency, and avoid stepping in and taking over completely.
 Work with your ADHD spouse so they can more fully take on responsibilities and relieve you of at least some of the burden.